-A list like this is a tough one to make.
+A list of the best fingerstyle guitarists is a tough one to make.
 Instrumental fingerstyle guitar has crawled its way into the mainstream more and moreover the last few years, but it’s still swamped by almost every other genre.

-Fortunately, there are labels like CandyRat Records who are paving the way for incredibly talented fingerstyle guitarists, making this type of music more accessible and increasingly popular – the way it should be.
+Fortunately, there are labels like CandyRat Records that are paving the way for incredibly talented fingerstyle guitarists.
+They are making this type of music more accessible and increasingly popular – the way it should be.
 Though some fingerstyle guitarists have large YouTube followings, their presence doesn’t reach much further than that.

 Fingerstyle guitarists reach YouTube fame for different reasons: Sungha Jung for being a child virtuoso who’s been in the spotlight since he can remember; Luca Stricagnoli for his amazing percussive techniques and the ability to play recognizable hits on three guitars simultaneously; Ewan Dobson for making his guitar sound like a techno dance song; Andy McKee for (largely) bringing percussive guitar playing to the masses in his song Drifting; Igor Presnyakov for playing all the hits you want to hear on the acoustic guitar via his fingertips.
 The list goes on.
 However, many fingerstyle guitarists never get the recognition they deserve.
 Check out for the following 5 fingerstyle guitarists for some inspiration and to repair your faith in humanity.